 FIG. 53.
-Nasolabial fold, prominent The crease or fold of skin running from the lateral margin of the nose, where nasal base meets the skin of the face, to a point just lateral to the corner of the mouth is more prominent than usual.
+Nasolabial fold, prominent.
+The crease or fold of skin running from the lateral margin of the nose, where nasal base meets the skin of the face, to a point just lateral to the corner of the mouth is more prominent than usual.
+Nasolabial Fold, Underdeveloped Definition: Reduced bulkiness of the crease or fold of skin running from the lateral margin of the nose, where nasal base meets the skin of the face, to a point just lateral to the corner of the mouth (cheilion or commissure) (Fig. 54). subjective Synonym: Nasolabial crease, underdeveloped Replaces: Nasolabial crease, hypoplastic; Nasolabial fold, hypoplastic

 FIG. 54.
-Nasolabial fold, underdeveloped The crease or fold of skin running from the lateral margin of the nose, where nasal base meets the skin of the face, to a point just lateral to the corner of the mouth is less prominent than usual.

-FIG. 55.
-Premaxillary prominence Note increased convexity of the face and an increased nasolabial angle giving the impression of retrognathia.
+Nasolabial fold, underdeveloped.
+The crease or fold of skin running from the lateral margin of the nose, where nasal base meets the skin of the face, to a point just lateral to the corner of the mouth is less prominent than usual.
+Premaxillary hyperplasia: See Premaxillary prominence Premaxillary hypoplasia: See Premaxillary underdevelopment Premaxillary Prominence Definition: Overdevelopment of the premaxilla (Fig. 55). subjective Comments: As a consequence of prominence of the premaxilla, the overlying structures, the nose and philtrum, may appear prominent.
+There is increased convexity of the face and an increased nasolabial angle.
+In the presence of a normal sized mandible, retrognathia may be appreciated.
+Replaces: Premaxillary hyperplasia